 We will focus here on that second case, that of the person who already has some knowledge of photography and is looking for a camera that allows him to improve.
 In any case, the criteria are very similar.

 Some points that I think may be of interest when choosing:

 Today, practically all models of all brands of SLR and mirrorless cameras (interchangeable lens cameras) offer extraordinary image quality.
 For a photographer’s day-to-day life, the differences between cameras in these ranges are invaluable in image quality.

 - SLR vs EVIL (mirrorless / mirrorless)

 Today there are no differences in performance between SLR cameras and mirrorless cameras.
-The two systems perfectly cover the needs of any photographer.
-Here you can see what is a SLR camera and what is a mirrorless camera .
+The two systems entirely cover the needs of any photographer.
+Here you can see what is an SLR camera is and what a mirrorless camera.

-The optical quality and the type of lens does make a difference in terms of the sensations that a photo transmits.
-One of the most important advantages of interchangeable lens cameras is that we can choose the lens that best suits what we want to convey for a scene or the type or style of photography we want to do.
+The optical quality and the type of lens make a difference in terms of the sensations that a photo transmits.
+One of the essential advantages of interchangeable lens cameras is that we can choose the lens that best suits what we want to convey for a scene or the type or style of photography we want to do.

 That said, as an amateur photographer, what criteria would I follow when choosing a camera?

 1.Choose a camera with which you feel comfortable